Parallel-NetCDF/PnetCDF/benchmarks/README.md

 ---

 ### WRF-IO
-   + WRF (Wether Research and Forecast Model) is a weather prediction computer simulation program, https://github.com/wrf-model/WRF, developed at NCAR.
+   + WRF (Weather Research and Forecast Model) is a weather prediction computer simulation program, https://github.com/wrf-model/WRF, developed at NCAR.
    + This benchmark is an extraction of the I/O kernel of WRF and can be used to evaluate the file write performance of WRF.